 Similarly to the overhead service line, if your power connects to the house underground and you need help with it, you need a Level 2 electrician.

 Often, we’ll get people who want to shift to underground power lines.
 Usually they’ll have a property with a lot of trees, but sometimes they just don’t want an unsightly cable connecting to the house.

 This one is a bit tricky.

 It used to be the case that only Level 2 Electricians could install and repair your electrical meters.
-But recently the rules changed to allow regular electricians to do it too.
+But recently the rules changed and it’s back to being the domain of the electrical retailers.